Best Colleges in Cleveland, Ohio 2023

 Graduation Rate: 84%

 Highest Salary After Attending: $78,330

-Case Western Reserve University is a small, private, four-year university with over 5,500 undergraduate students.
+Case Western Reserve University is a private four-year university with over 5,500 undergraduate students.
 This means admissions are fairly competitive.
 It has a grade of A+ from Niche.com and is ranked #1 in Best Colleges Ohio.
 While expensive to attend, with its variety of programs and high retention and graduation rates it is one of the best colleges in Cleveland Ohio.
-Popular majors for students at Case Western Reserve University are Bioengineering and Biomedical Engineering, Mechanical Engineering, and Computer Science.
+At Case Western Reserve University, the most popular majors are Bioengineering and Biomedical Engineering, Mechanical Engineering, and Computer Science.
 This university also offers graduate programs.
 With nearly 6,300 graduate students, more students are enrolled in graduate school than undergrad.
 Popular programs for graduate studies include Medicine, Social Work, Business, Finance, Law, and Physiology and Pathology.
 Some of the graduate programs are available to students online or through distance education.

 2. John Carroll University

 Average Net Price: $25,026